 Most people need reliable and affordable transportation options to get to work.
 Whether you live on or off the installation, knowing your options before you accept a job offer is important.
 Here are a few transportation options you might want to consider:

-andshuttles are examples of the types of public transportation you may choose from.
-Ride sharing– You may be able to obtain rides from someone in exchange for a fee, often gas or mileage expenses.
+- Ask a friend – You may be able to get a ride from someone in exchange for a fee, often gas or mileage expenses.

 - Carpooling – Try to organize with spouses who have access to vehicles to help transport other spouses in carpools or vanpools.